bluthen/fish2pano/README.md

 # Install
 ```
-pip install
+pip install fish2pano
 ```

+## Inplace

-Make sure to compile optimized version of generate_pano, will probably be over 200 times faster.
+If you are running in place from source from the repository, make sure to compile optimized version of generate_pano, will probably be over 200 times faster.

 ```
 python setup.py build --inplace